Payroll Exception

 A payroll exception is a payroll result, condition, or input that falls outside the expected normal pattern and therefore needs review.

-From a payroll perspective, the term matters because not every payroll issue is a full error, but some results still need attention before or after the run is finalized.
+Not every payroll issue is a full error, but some results still need attention before or after the run is finalized.
 Exceptions tell payroll where to look more closely.

 Why Payroll Exception Matters